NTTLimitedRD/CheckmarxReports/README.md

 Note:

  1. The code uses the [Checkmarx SOAP API](https://checkmarx.atlassian.net/wiki/display/KC/SOAP+API) to access Checkmarx data.
+It includes a partial .Net wrapper that other projects may find useful.
  1. The code runs reports in parallel, up to 3 at a time.
+If the reports are large, this may stress the Checkmarx server.
+This setting is not exposed externally but is easy to do.
+Raise an issue/request if needed.
  1. The code requires C# 6.0 as it uses interpolated strings and the `nameof` keyword.
 It has only been run in Visual Studio 2015 running on Windows 10 and Windows 2012 R2.
  1. There are limited automated tests.